-Nearly every part of the body can be injured in a car accident, depending on the type and severity of the crash experienced, as well as other factors that one cannot predict.
-Some of the most common injuries to be suffered in a car accident include:
+A car accident can injure every part of the body.
+These injuries depend largely on the type and severity of the crash experienced, as well as other factors that one cannot predict.

-- Spinal cord injuries: Spinal cord injuries are also most commonly caused by motor vehicle accidents, and can result in life-altering consequences including tetraplegia (also known as quadriplegia), which is the loss of function and sensation in all of the limbs; or paraplegia, which causes loss of function and sensation (known as paralysis) in the lower extremities.
+- Spinal cord injuries.
+Spinal cord injuries are also most commonly caused by motor vehicle accidents and can result in life-altering consequences including tetraplegia (also known as quadriplegia), which is the loss of function and sensation in all of the limbs; or paraplegia, which causes loss of function and sensation (known as paralysis) in the lower extremities.
 The extent of the damage involved in a spinal cord injury is largely dependent on how high on the spinal cord the injury occurred.
-Injuries occurring in the cervical (neck) area of the spine generally produce the highest level of paralysis and a person with high tetraplegia may even be unable to breathe on his or her own.
+Injuries occurring in the cervical (neck) area of the spine generally results in the highest level of paralysis and a person with high tetraplegia may even be unable to breathe on his or her own.

-- Broken bones: It is common for a car accident victim to suffer broken bones due to the impact of the collision.
-Of particular concern are broken ribs, which may result in internal damage caused by the jagged pieces of the fracture.
+- Broken bones.
+It is common for a car accident victim to suffer broken bones due to the impact of the collision.
+These fractures can be relatively minor or result in significant and life-threatening injuries.
+Broken ribs, for example, may result in internal damage caused by the jagged pieces of the fracture.

-- Internal bleeding: Damage to internal organs isn’t always immediately apparent, meaning that the condition results in a lot of medical emergencies due to someone not “feeling hurt” at the time of the accident only to later become nauseous and light-headed due to internal bleeding.
-This is one of the main reasons people are warned to undergo a medical exam after a car accident even if they don’t feel like they have been injured.
+- Internal bleeding.
+Damage to internal organs isn’t always immediately apparent, meaning that the condition results in a lot of medical emergencies due to someone not “feeling hurt” at the time of the accident only to later become nauseous and light-headed due to internal bleeding.
+This is one of the main reasons people should undergo a medical exam after a car accident even if they don’t feel like they suffered an injury.

 Each month, across Manhattan, distracted driving, aggressive driving behaviors, and driver’s violation of motor vehicle laws lead to dozens of accidents.
 Many of these accidents result in serious injuries for those involved.